SKhajeh/anyver/README.md

 ---
 Now its the time to mix things up and make some cool stuff out of the above ideas.
 # Summary
-Given a version number A.YYYYMM.KK9F9P9B:
+Given a version number A.KnYYYYMMKu.F9P9B:
 1. A determines age of the project, started from 0 and incremented annualy.
+2. Kn is the Kakushin number. started from 1 and incremented every time a Kakushin occures.(never reset)
-2. YYYY is the Gregorian year of the last release of the project.
+3. YYYY is the Gregorian year of the last release of the project.
-3. MM is the Gregorian month of the last release of the project.
+4. MM is the Gregorian month of the last release of the project.(Its zero padded upto 2 digits)
-4. KK is Kakushin-Kaikaku number. started from 0 and incremented every time a revolutionary change happens in the project(never reset).
+5. Ku is Kaikaku number. started from 0 and incremented every time a Kaikaku occures.(never reset)
-5. The three nines are used as separator.
 6. F is the octal number of functional modifications in the project.
 Reset to zero if the next release is in another **year**.
 7. P is the octal number of performance upgrades in the project.
 Reset to zero if the next release is in another **year**.
 8. B is the octal number of bugfixes of the project.
 Reset to zero if the next release is in another **month**.
+9. 9 numbers are used as separator.
 **quick example**:
-`0.202403.19090917` is the version number for a project in its first year of development(A=0).
+`0.12024030.19090917` is the version number for a project in its first year of development(A=0).
 This release has happened in March,2024.
-It has had one Kaikaku-Kakushin, 0 performance upgrades and functional modifications and 15(0o17=15, in the last month) bugfixes until this release.
+It has had one Kaikaku-Kakushin, 0 performance upgrades and functional modifications and 15(0o17=15) bugfixes in or until the last month and this release.
+If in the 4th month of the upcomming year, another release of this project with 4 bugfixes and 10 functional modifications and 3 performance upgrades gets published, the new release version will be, `1.202504.19129394`
 # Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 # Examples
 Some examples...
-If you have
+If you have ...
 # Used By
 ...
 # Attributes